Sport and PE at Kirby Hill Primary School

 The school also aims to provide a range of PE-related activities at the end of the school day.
 Such activities encourage children, usually from Reception upwards but sometimes from Y3, to further develop their skills in a range of areas as well as providing either relaxation or physical challenge at the end of a school day.

-We currently offer a KS2 Sports Club with Mr Cairns on a Wednesday and Musical Theatre with Miss Caitlin from Butterflies on a Monday.
+We currently offer a KS2 Sports Club with Mr Cairns on a Wednesday, Musical Theatre for Reception to Y6 with Miss Amy from Butterflies on a Monday and Rugby Tots for Reception to Y3 on Thursdays.
 We are always looking to expand our range of activities offered after school so please do get in touch if you know of something that might benefit the pupils in our school.

 Look at our school page on the School Sports Website www.yourschoolgames.com